Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Normally, MS-Access Reports can run into several pages and normally we give page numbers on each page along with the total number of pages as an indicator.
-To do this, a TextBox is added to the Page Footer of the Report and an expression like the following is entered into the Control Source property:
+Normally, MS-Access reports can span several pages, and it is often useful to display the current page number along with the total number of pages.
+To achieve this, a TextBox is added to the Page Footer section of the report.
+In the Control Source property of this TextBox, you can enter an expression like the following:

 Result: Page 1 of 15